Some inequalities for orderings of acyclic digraphs: Abstract

-For any acyclic ordering $g$ of a finite acyclic digraph $D$ we obtain a lower bound inequality for the inner product of its $e-$vector and $g.$ Here the $e-$vector is defined to be the difference of the indegree and the outdegree of the underlying acyclic digraph.
-This gives a lower bound on the functional $ T_e(f) = <e,f>,$ defined on the set of all acyclic orderings of $D.$ \\ The class of acyclic digraphs which admit an acyclic ordering attaining the lower bound is determined as the class of posets of order dimension two. \textbf{Keywords:} (partially) ordered set, digraph, linear extension, order dimension two. \textbf{AMS subject classification (2000): 05C20, 06A05, 06A06, 06A07}
+The class of acyclic digraphs for which equality holds is determined as the class of comparbility digraphs of posets of order dimension two. \textbf{Keywords:} (partially) ordered set, digraph, acyclic ordering, linear extension, order dimension two. \textbf{AMS subject classification (2000): 05C20, 06A05, 06A06, 06A07}